DarkEnergyProcessor/livesim2_async/README.md

 License
 =======

 Live Simulator: 2 v3.0 and later is licensed under zLib license.
 Version 2.1.2 and earlier is licensed under MIT license.
+Both license means that Live Simulator: 2 is provided free of charge.
 See `LICENSE.md` for more details.

 Live Simulator: 2 uses Roboto font.
 It's licensed under Apache 2 license.